 The City has long levied special assessments on street improvement projects against property.
 The City has used a uniform assessment policy that imposed special assessments on properties that are benefited by the improvement, with the assessments being based upon a defined percentage of the actual construction costs of a project.
 However, costs imposed against property owners have varied significantly based upon numerous factors outside of the control of individual property owners (such as topography, roadway type, transportation mode usage and volumes, bid prices, condition of features, existence of sidewalk, etc.).
 Property owners on the same project and property owners on similar types of projects could have vastly different assessments from each other, leading to assessments that, while lawful, were not always perceived as equitable.
-As street improvements provide benefits to all parcels in an assessment rate while having the City itself absorb cost fluctuations.
+As street improvements provide benefits to all parcels in an assessment district, and to the City at large, it is appropriate and reasonable to impose a uniform assessment rate while having the City itself absorb cost fluctuations.